 - loss of care, companionship, and other intangible benefits family members enjoyed via their relationship with the deceased person.

 Is There a Time Limit to Filing a Wrongful Death Lawsuit?

 According to Michigan State Law, a wrongful death claim must be filed within three years of the date of death.

 If the case is not filed in this time, it will be barred from court under Michigan’s state law, which deprives the surviving family members of a key opportunity to hold the defendant civilly liable for their loved one’s death.

-When to Contact an Attorney?
+When to Contact a Wrongful Death Attorney?

 If your loved one was or may have been lost due to the negligence of another, you should contact a David Shafer at (231) 722-2444